 You're going to create three sections: one from the left, one from the center, and one from the right.
 You can start wherever you'd like.
 For a tighter, more secure French braid, I'd suggest starting right on top, in the center of your head (just above your forehead).
 A tighter look won't have any parting visible.

-For a looser French braid (which is what I've decided to do here) you can start right above the ears and keep your natural parting as is.
+For a looser French braid, you can start right above the ears and keep your natural parting as is.
 It's easy to grab the side sections above the ear as if you were doing a half-up style.
 When grabbing hair from the center, try to feel it out and keep it roughly the same size as your side sections.

 Begin by taking the left section of your hair and bringing it over the center section.
 Your left section should now be on top and has taken the spot of your center section.

 As you overlap the left above the center, pull that original center section over to the left, almost as if they're switching places.
 Once you do this, adjust your hands to a more comfortable grip; you will likely do this naturally, moving your grip on the three sections as you move the hair.

 Then, bring your right section over the center piece.
 Again, pull these sections into their new placement.
 There's no need to move the hair around delicately—keep things taut as you go.
 Every time you pull a side piece over, it becomes your new center section.
 That being said, your right side should take center stage among your three sections of hair.